puppetlabs/puppetserver/documentation/tuning_guide.markdown

 your Puppet agents.

-When Puppet Server starts up, it creates a pool of JRuby interpreters to use as workers when we need to execute some of the Puppet Ruby code.
-You can think of these almost as invidual Ruby "virtual machines" that are controlled by Puppet Server; it's not entirely dissimilar to the way that Passenger spawns several MRI Ruby processes to hand off work to.
+When Puppet Server starts up, it creates a pool of JRuby interpreters to use as workers when it needs need to execute some of the Puppet Ruby code.
+You can think of these almost as individual Ruby "virtual machines" that are controlled by Puppet Server; it's not entirely dissimilar to the way that Passenger spawns several Ruby processes to hand off work to.

 Puppet Server isolates these JRuby instances so that they will only be allowed to handle one request at a time.
 This ensures that we do not encounter any